conoro/conoro.github.io/_harp/our-web-and-mobile-enabled-electric-blanket-using-electric-irelands-efergy-rc-sockets.md

 Wouldn't it be fantastic if we could use technology instead of children to do this?

-Last Thursday I came home from work to discover that [Electric Ireland](http://www.electricireland.ie/) had sent us three [Efergy](http://efergy.com/eu/products/remotecontrolledsocket) remote control power sockets and a plugin energry monitor.
+Last Thursday I came home from work to discover that [Electric Ireland](http://www.electricireland.ie/) had sent us three [Efergy](http://efergy.com/eu/products/remotecontrolledsocket) remote control power sockets and a plugin energy monitor.
 I have no idea why they did so, apart perhaps from our crazy electricity use.

 ![Efergy](https://s3-eu-west-1.amazonaws.com/conoroneill.net/wp-content/uploads/2014/03/efergy01.jpg "Efergy RC Switch")